 How Often Do Geysers Erupt?

-is located in Yellowstone National Park (USA) and erupts about every 60 to 90 minutes.
-More details on the eruption intervals of Yellowstone geysers is given in the table below.
+Most geysers erupt irregularly and infrequently.
+However, a few are known for regular eruptions.
+The most famous, named "Old Faithful" in recognition of its regular eruptions, is located in Yellowstone National Park (USA) and erupts about every 60 to 90 minutes.
+More details on the eruption intervals of Yellowstone geysers are given in the table below.

 |Old Faithful is Getting Slower

-|Research done at the United States Geological Survey suggests that long-term drought conditions in the Yellowstone area have lenghtened the time interval between Old Faithful's eruptions.
+|Research done at the United States Geological Survey suggests that long-term drought conditions in the Yellowstone area have lengthened the time interval between Old Faithful's eruptions.
 The delay is thought to be caused by a smaller water supply.